Frequency Asked Questions

 Are they safe?

-Yes, when boiled, the fizz ingredients breakdown into gases and minerals.
+Yes, when boiled the fizz ingredients breakdown; adding minerals into the stew and aromatic CO2 into the air.
 When used as directed Broth Bomb™ is a safe product.
-Intended use is at least one gallon (4 qts) of cooked stew.
+Intended use is at least one gallon (4.5 qts) of cooked stew.
 Be careful when placing the Broth Bomb™ in hot food.
-It's recommended for ages 14 and up.
+Cooking with Broth Bomb® is recommended for ages 14 and up.
 We're extremely health-conscious individuals and we've personally used these products for years.
 We care deeply about public health and assure you they are safe.
 Even our own cells naturally make bicarbonate and citric acid.
 As with most things, if you have any condition or special circumstance affecting your health consult your doctor prior to use.
-That can be said for both the herbs and spices as well as the fizzy ingredients.
+That can be said for the salt, herbs, and spices as well as the fizzy ingredients.